http://www.fpnotebook.com/

 - Choose a single agent (esp.
 Septra)

-- Course is brief (3-5 days)
+- Course is brief in most cases (3-5 days)

-- Staphylococcus Cellulitis present: MRSA coverage
+- Mild - Staphylococcus Cellulitis (purulent Cellulitis) present: MRSA coverage (choose 1)

-- Minocycline of Doxycycline 100 mg twice daily for 7-10 days or
+- Doxycycline 100 mg orally twice daily for 5-10 days

-- Linezolid 600 mg PO bid (very expensive)
+- Linezolid 600 mg PO bid (very expensive, but generic as of 2017)

-- Vancomycin 15 mg/kg IV every 12 hours
+- Vancomycin 15 mg/kg IV every 12 hours (adjusted for Renal Function)

 - Linezolid 600 mg IV q12 hours (very expensive)

-- Management: Facial erysipelas
+XVII.
+Management: Facial Erysipelas

-- Staphylococcus aureus may be difficult to exclude (despite most cases being Group A Streptococcus)
+Staphylococcus aureus may be difficult to exclude (despite most cases being Group A Streptococcus)

-- Sanford guide recommends Vancomycin parenterally or Linezolid orally or IV
+- Sanford guide recommends Vancomycin Parenterally or Linezolid orally or IV

 - Mild to moderate infections